into-docker/into-docker/README.md

 available to those images and call scripts in well-known locations to perform the task at hand.

+Builder images reference a runner image that their artifacts will be supplied to.
+Effectively, `into` thus achieves the same as a multi-stage Docker build.

-Please check out the [builder image walkthrough](doc/BUILDER_IMAGES.md) for details and how to create your own.
+Please check out the [builder image walkthrough](doc/BUILDER_IMAGES.md) for details and how to create your own builder images.

 [s2i]: https://github.com/openshift/source-to-image